damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 ## Token Endpoint

+The client assertion is extended to use a new "device_auth_session" parameter and is used to authenticate the token request.

 ### OAuth Client Credentials token request using client assertion Request

 The Authorization Server uses the 'device_auth_session' to find the correct public key to authenticate the client assertion.
-The value is added to the access token on a successful validation.
+The value MUST be added to the resulting access token on a successful validation.

+#### Client assertion

+"device_auth_session": : REQUIRED.
+Used to find the device public key and authenticate the device.

 ~~~
 {